-Layton, Dec.
-14.-Pratt Whitesides and Olive Adams were married in the Sait Lake temple Wednesday of this week.
-A reception was given to the immediata relatives of the couple on the vening of the same day.-Dee Harris of this place and Jennie doing business in its own building, the structure has been made more substantial as well as improved in apfor the season.
+for the season.
 There are some beets still in the ground.
 It looks, now, as though they will have to stay there.
 The first Sunday in the new year will be designated as parents' day in the West Layton Sunday school.
-All parents will be invited to be present.
+All par-ents will be invited to be present.
 E. P. Ellison returned from Canada this week.
 Mr. Ellison reports a good run by the sugar factory of Raymond, of which he is managen